 Does this creature’s function remind you of any problems you’ve encountered in design?
 Start to sketch your ideas out.

 3. Join an Online Community or a Meetup Group

 Often, just looking at a fellow UI designer’s portfolio is enough to get you inspired and fired up again.
 It’s not just a sense of competition but the collective identity – “I can do that too!” you’ll realize.
 And while there are plenty of UI websites you can visit for fresh new ideas, we recommend making a bigger commitment than simply browsing.

-Because it’s such a new field and not all designers work for an agency, choosing to be freelance instead, UI designers can often end up feeling isolated.
+Because it’s such a new field and not all designers work for a UI agency, choosing to be freelance instead, Designers can often end up feeling isolated.
 They can end up working non-stop, in a silo.
 If this is you, you’ll want to do one of two things to find inspiration again.

 Get involved in an online community.
 This could be via Facebook or even through engaging with other UI designers on Twitter.
 A social network is important to build – and don’t just post laudatory comments or “like” things and “RT” them.

 Instead, post constructive feedback, create polls on creative questions you’ve been asking yourself and engage with other UI designers in a real conversation.
 If you want to take it a step further, find a local UI designer Meetup group in your area.